ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 * The number of reports included in the batch bucket.
 * A 32-byte checksum value, as defined below.

+Aggregators MUST check the following conditions before committing an output
+share:

+* If the batch bucket has been collected, the Aggregator MUST mark the report invalid with error `batch_collected`.
+* If the report ID associated with `out_share` has been aggregated in the task, the Aggregator MUST mark the report invalid with error `report_replayed`.

+Aggregators may perform these checks at any time before commitment (i.e., during either aggregation initialization or continuation).

-When processing an output share `out_share`, the following procedure is used to update the batch buckets:
+The following procedure is used to commit an output share `out_share` to a batch
+bucket:

 * Look up the existing batch bucket for the batch bucket identifier associated with the aggregation job and output share.